 2000-2006 BMW 3 Series coupe

 In brief: This Crutchfield Research Garage article gives you an overview of your BMW's stock stereo system and your aftermarket upgrade options.
-Use our vehicle selector to find the gear that will fit your 3 Series coupe.
+We'll tell you all about:

 The BMW 3 Series has grown and changed a lot over the years, but it's never lost that certain something that makes it, for many, the finest sports luxury car in the world.
 That's why almost any car magazine's annual "top ten" or "best-of" list is pretty much guaranteed to include a 3 Series.